newatoms/beta/_private/customers/de-nederlandse-school/pitches/service-design-in-movies.md

 Introduce recurring new readers to the blog who will share the story and who don't know STBY and what service design is.

-## The article
+## The article will need to have

-Will need to have a personal relevance to the reader that they will want to share with their network.
+ a personal relevance to the reader that they will want to share with their network.

 ## We propose to achieve this by